-Anything which has DNS issue with its error code points to a network issue.
+Anything which has a DNS issue with its error code points to a network issue.
 If you see This webpage is not available, DNS PROBE FINISHED BAD CONFIG error in Google Chrome browser; it means that your computer is not able to connect with the website because the DNS or Domain Name Server is not able to resolve website name into IP address or not available at all.
 In this guide, we will help you to resolve this error in Chrome.

 PC Network Troubleshooting